mayssa2026/cloud_project/README.md

 ### 4. Get the Frontend CDN URL from CloudFormation output
 - Navigate to the **CloudFormation** stack outputs.
 - Look for the **CloudFrontURL** parameter which contains the CDN URL for your frontend.

+###5. find the screenshots of the demo attached in the pdf file